YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    YDB>

-If your application uses the $ZQGBLMOD() function to process unreplicated transactions, read the logical multi site replication technical bulletin for information about the mupip replicate source losttncomplete command to be executed after processing unreplicated transactions from all originating instances.
+If your application uses the $ZQGBLMOD() function to process unreplicated transactions, read the `Database Replication chapter in the Administration and Operations Guide <https://docs.yottadb.com/AdminOpsGuide/dbrepl.html#processing-lost-transactions-file>`_ for information about the mupip replicate source losttncomplete command to be executed after processing unreplicated transactions from all originating instances.

 Shut down whichever were the replicating secondary instances - Santiago and Melbourne in the example above – and use the originating primary instance (Paris) for the backup exercises.